-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually at the segment level.
+Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.